Job Advert: Cale Solicitors

 Knowledge

-• Good working knowledge of Mental Health Law and the Care Act appropriate to PQE
+• Good working knowledge of Mental Health Law, the Care Act and judicial review

 Experience